Call for papers

 Please include a short bio or bios (if panel) note at the end of your abstract or panel.

-You will receive an email confirming receipt of your submission and will be notified the outcome by the end of June 2018.
+UPDATE: You will receive an email confirming receipt of your submission and will be notified the outcome by mid July 2018.